markhadi/docs-salamly/README.md

      earned: 0,
    };
    ```
-5. System saves tracking data in the inviter's `userTracking` subcollection using `InviterModel.addUserTracking()`
+5. System saves tracking data in the inviter's `userTracking` subcollection using `addUserTracking()`
 6. API returns a response with the tracking data

 ## Post Tracking and Earnings Calculation